sRanay/tp/docs/UserGuide.md

 `export /type out` - Export all out transactions

-### Edit Transactions `[Coming Soon]`
+### Edit Transactions `edit`
 Edits an existing transaction.

 Format: `edit INDEX /type (in | out) (/description DESCRIPTION | /amount AMOUNT | /goal GOAL | /category CATEGORY)`

 - User must specify /type option to edit either a transaction under income or expense.
 - User must specify a valid income/expense transaction index.
 - User must only specify either /description or /amount or /goal (if editing an income transaction) or /category (if editing an expense transaction).
-If more than 1 option or no options are specificed, an error will be trigerred.
+If more than 1 option or no options are specified, an error will be triggered.
-- User must enter a value that is different than the previous value of the corresponding field to edit.
+- User must enter a value that is different from the previous value of the corresponding field to edit.
 - User can not edit the date field.
 - In case of editing a goal/category, it must exist beforehand.